CP1404/Practicals/prac_03/README.md

 validating the 'strength' of a new password, like you see on websites: enter your password, and then it tells you if it's valid (matches the required pattern) and re-prompts if it's not.
-All passwords must contain *at least one each of: number*, *lowercase* and *uppercase* character.
+All passwords must contain **at least one** each of:

+- digit
+- lowercase letter
+- uppercase letter

 The starter code uses constants (variables at the top of the code, named in ALL_CAPS) to store:

 a. the minimum and maximum length of the password

 b. whether a special character (not alphabetical or numerical) is required

 Remember when a program has CONSTANTS, you should use them everywhere you can so that if you change them at the top, this change affects the whole program as expected.